 11. Game Night

-In what could be called as one of the most successful “R” rated movies of the year, both critically and commercially, Jason Bateman appears in a leading role as Max Davis, while Rachel McAdams plays Max’s wife Annie.
-As they both are into game nights with one of their other friend couple and a male friend, Max’s brother Brooks invites everyone to his house for a role-playing game and whoever wins would get Brooks’ Stingray, a car Max always had his eyes on.
-While the plot is more or less on the lines of movies like ‘Horrible Bosses’, the execution and the performances are top-notch and each twist after twist would both make you laugh and leave you craving for more.
+In what could be called one of the most successful “R” rated movies of the year, both critically and commercially, Jason Bateman appears in a leading role as Max Davis, while Rachel McAdams plays Max’s wife, Annie.
+As they both are into game nights with one of their other friend couple and a male friend, Max’s brother Brooks invites everyone to his house for a role-playing game, and whoever wins would get Brooks’ Stingray, a car Max always had his eyes on.
+While the plot is more or less on the lines of movies like ‘Horrible Bosses,’ the execution and the performances are top-notch, and each twist after twist would both make you laugh and leave you craving for more.
 The dark comedy combined with the playfulness and the violence (however moderate it is) would definitely make it up to you as an add-on.

 Read More: Best G-Rated Movies

 Two words – Gerard Butler.
 In this intense, gritty, and fearless drama which looks like yet another heist and hostage story, it rather turns out to be a big game-changer in its sub-genre of movies.
 Although ‘Den of Thieves’ did not receive the critical acclaim that it may have deserved, the audiences received the movie with open hands, thus leading to its immense box office success, grossing more than double the movie’s budget.
 Although there are no sex scenes in the movie, we see a lot of strippers and sex workers, and there are scenes of strip clubs, not to mention the fast-paced and crude action sequences which might have landed it the tag of an adult film.
 ‘Den of Thieves’ is intense, gruesome, yet utterly satisfying by the end and, in my opinion, unmissable.